Simeon Name Meaning: Discover the Origin and Significance of the Name

 Simeon is also mentioned in several other passages of the Old Testament, including Genesis 34:25-30, where he and his brother Levi take revenge on the Shechemites, and Genesis 42:24, where he is held hostage by Joseph in Egypt.

-See also Amber Name Meaning: Discover the Origin and Symbolism of the Name Amber
+See also Sonia Name Meaning: Discover the Origin and Significance of the Name

 In the New Testament, Simeon is mentioned in the Gospel of Luke 2:25-35, where he is described as a devout man who recognizes Jesus as the Messiah when he is presented at the temple.
 Simeon’s words in this passage are known as the Nunc Dimittis, which means “now dismiss.”